 Europol, the EU police agency, supports the exchange of information between national police authorities.
 In May 2016 MEPs agreed to give more powers to Europol to step up the fight against terrorism as well as to set up specialised units such as the European counter terrorism centre, which was launched on 25 January 2016.

 On 9 December 2020, along with its counter-terrorism agenda, the Commission proposed to further reinforce Europol’s mandate by enabling it to issue information alerts on suspects and criminals as a new alert category in the Schengen Information System, strengthening its role on research and innovation and allowing it to process large and complex datasets, addressing.
 The legislative proposal also enables the agency to directly exchange data with private parties.

 Cutting the financing of terrorism

 An effective measure to stop terrorists is to cut their sources of revenue and disrupt logistics.
-In order to do this, the European Parliament updated the anti-money laundering directive in 2018.
-It will increase transparency about the people behind companies and address risks linked to virtual currencies and anonymous pre-paid cards.
+In order to do this, the European Parliament updated the anti-money laundering directive in 2018, aiming to increase transparency about the people behind companies and address risks linked to virtual currencies and anonymous pre-paid cards.

 Money laundering is a criminal offence in all EU countries, but definitions and sanctions vary.
-The new rules to tackle criminal financing will close those loopholes.
+The 2018 rules to tackle criminal financing aim to close those loopholes.